apache/accumulo-website/_docs-2-0/administration/configuration-management.md

 set in the following locations (with increasing precedence):

 1. Default values
-2. accumulo-site.xml (overrides defaults)
+2. accumulo.properties (overrides defaults)
-3. Zookeeper (overrides accumulo-site.xml & defaults)
+3. Zookeeper (overrides accumulo.properties & defaults)

 If a property is set in multiple locations, the value in the location with the highest precedence is used.